raft-tech/TANF-app/docs/Technical-Documentation/parsing-reparsing-architecture.md

 ### 9.4 AV scan is synchronous and in-request

-The ClamAV scan runs inside `DataFileSerializer.validate()` (synchronous DRF serializer), blocking the HTTP request thread for potentially large files.
-State transitions (`VIRUS_SCAN_STARTED` → `VIRUS_SCAN_COMPLETED`) happen in `DataFileViewSet.create()` after `super().create()` returns HTTP 201 — i.e., after the `DataFile` record is already persisted — not as a real async pipeline.
-This means the AV scan latency is directly exposed to the user and cannot be independently retried.
+The ClamAV scan runs synchronously inside `DataFileViewSet.create()` after serializer validation creates a `DataFile` row with `file=None`.
+State transitions (`VIRUS_SCAN_STARTED` → `VIRUS_SCAN_COMPLETED` or `VIRUS_SCAN_FAILED`) are recorded before the API returns.
+This means AV scan latency is directly exposed to the user and cannot be independently retried, although unsafe files are not persisted to storage or submitted for parsing.

 ### 9.5 No transaction boundary around the parse pipeline